Ahzed11/ahzed11.github.io/content/posts/common-test-publish-unit-test-result-on-github.md

 > cth_surefire captures all test results and outputs them as surefire XML into a file.
 The created file is by default called junit_report.xml.
 [Common Test Hooks](https://www.erlang.org/doc/apps/common_test/ct_hooks_chapter#built-in-cths)

-One thing to note here, if you use Jenkins instead of Github actions is that the `cth_surefire` format can be used directly in `Jenkins` to display test results.
+One thing to note here, if you use Jenkins instead of Github actions, is that the `cth_surefire` format can be used directly in `Jenkins` to display test results.

 #### Using the ct_run bash command